igor-baiborodine/distributed-services-with-go-workshop/README.md

 book.

-Instead of the [Commit Log](https://github.com/travisjeffery/proglog) application, a simplified version of the [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking) is used as an example application.
+Instead of the [Commit Log](https://github.com/travisjeffery/proglog) application, a simplified version of the [Campsite Booking API](https://github.com/igor-baiborodine/campsite-booking) is used as an example.

 **Table of Contents**